Revisiting Residue Codes for Modern Memories: Microarchitecture

-\fakesec{Multiplication by Constant.} Generic integer multiplication of 64b operands is done in 3--4 cycles in most modern CPUs~\cite{fog2020instruction}.
-However, because the codewords are at least 72b long, and decoding is on the critical path, we need a much faster multiplier.
-To achieve this goal, we devised a custom Wallace Tree\cite{wallaceTree} multiplier based on Radix-4 Booth Encoders\cite{modBoothRadix4}.
-Figure \ref{fig:arithComponents}(a) shows the architecture of the multiplier with its three components: (1) Multiplier encoder with Radix-4 Booth Encoding (BE), which allows reducing the number of partial products by half and thus making the tree shallower, (2) Wallace tree that performs the summation of partial products, and (3) a final adder that produces the product.
-We optimized the depth of the adder even further by manually analyzing partial products.
-If some of the partial products are zero, we will remove those from the multiplier tree, further reducing the latency, hardware, and energy costs of the multiplier.
-For example, for the~\OUR{}(\MDDRold{}) code, Booth Encoding of the inverse value has 74 partial products, 23 of which are equal to 0.
-By eliminating these, we reduce the depth of the Wallace tree by 1, thus reducing the latency by 4 XOR delays.
+\fakesec{Multiplication by Constant} Generic integer multiplication of 64-bit operands is typically done in 3--4 cycles in most modern CPUs.
+However, because decoding is on a critical path and the codewords are at least 80-bit long, we need a much faster multiplier.
+We achieve this goal with a custom Wallace Tree\cite{wallaceTree} multiplier based on Radix-4 Booth Encoders\cite{modBoothRadix4}.
+Figure \ref{fig:arithComponents}(a) outlines the multiplier with its three components: (1) Multiplier encoder with Radix-4 Booth Encoding (BE), which reduces the number of partial products by half, and makes the tree shallower, (2) Wallace tree that performs the summation of partial products, and (3) a final adder that produces the result.
+We optimized the depth of the Wallace Tree further by analyzing partial products and removing those always equal to zero from the multiplier tree, further reducing the latency, hardware, and energy costs of the multiplier.
+For example, for the~\OUR{}(\MDDRold{}) code, Booth Encoding of the multiplier's inverse value has 73 partial products, of which 23 are equal to 0.
+By eliminating these, we reduce the depth of the Wallace tree by one level, thus reducing the latency by three XOR delays.
 Table~\ref{table:inverses} summarizes the multipliers, their inverses and shift amounts we used to implement the codes.
-The results section includes the actual measured latencies.

-\fakesec{Modulo by Constant.} The naive approach to compute $c$ \texttt{mod}~\GM{} is as follows:
+\fakesec{Modulo by Constant} The naive approach to compute $c$ \texttt{mod}~\GM{} is as follows: